World stocks near record high, U.S. bond yields near 1-month low - Up News Info

 TOKYO — World stock prices held near record highs on Wednesday, while U.S. bond yields flirted with their lowest levels in a month, as investors bet the Federal Reserve is some way off from tapering its economic stimulus.

-MSCI’s all-country world index last stood at 716.64, after scaling an intraday high of 718.19 on Tuesday, led by gains in European stocks.
+MSCI’s all-country world index last stood at 716.55, after hitting an intraday high of 718.19 on Tuesday, led by gains in Europe.

+European stocks are expected to open almost flat, with Euro Stoxx futures up 0.1% and Britain’s FTSE futures down 0.1% in early trade.

-On Wall Street on Tuesday, the S&P500 was steady and near its record high as investors looked to Thursday’s inflation data.
+On Wall Street on Tuesday, the S&P500 was steady and near its record high.

 The 10-year U.S. debt yield, on the other hand, fell to 1.513%, its lowest level in a month, and down a quarter of a percentage point from a 14-month peak of 1.776% hit in March.
 It last stood at 1.533%, almost flat so far on Wednesday.